CSC-3380-Fall-2024/AI-Generated-Game-Title/README.md

 2. Install .NET for your platform.
 3. Download the zip at https://github.com/CSC-3380-Fall-2024/AI-Generated-Game-Title
 4. Run the executable file after extracting (Windows only)
+5. You may have to let the executable bypass your firewall.

 To open the project in Godot: